Neapolitan Baked Ziti Pasta al Gratin

 Making this Neapolitan baked pasta al gratin.

-The combination of the golden crispy gratin and the creamy, cheesy sauce make this Neapolitan baked ziti pasta al gratin a divinely delicious plate of pasta!
+The combination of the golden crispy gratin and the creamy, cheesy sauce make this baked ziti al gratin a divinely delicious plate of pasta!
 It’s a winner with kids as well and I’m sure once you try it, it’ll become a firm family favourite.
+It’s also a great way to use up leftover holiday ham!

 Looking forward to hearing from you!